Pick the one you want most

 Pros:

-• Long-term effectiveness with no medication required
+• Long-term effectiveness with 70-80% of patients experiencing improvements

 • Addresses underlying behavioral and cognitive sleep issues